ralphtorres11/ralphtorres11/README.md

 - 👋🏼 Hello, my name is Ralph Torres
-- 📈 My background is in Data Analytics and Architecture
+- 📈 My background is in Data Analytics & Architecture
 - 🏢 I’m currently working at JPMorgan Chase
 - 🌱 I’m also learning Python for Data Science
 - ✉️ You can reach me on LinkedIn at https://www.linkedin.com/in/ralphtorres11/